 The details make all the difference when it comes to lawn care.
 Some homeowners are content to mow the lawn when it grows too high, and perhaps water it during dry weather.
 This is enough to keep your lawn alive, but not enough to make it thrive.
-Keying in on a few lawn care details will vastly improve your lawn’s health and appearance, and it starts in the fall.
+Fertilization, strategic mowing, and planting native grasses or ground covers can make a big difference in your lawn's appearance, but so can changing your care to fit the seasons.
+Just like any other plant, what your grass needs to thrive will change along with the seasons.

 After an intensive growing season, your grass is ready for a change.
-For warm season grasses like Bermuda and zoysia, that means preparing for winter dormancy.
-For cool season lawns like Kentucky bluegrass, perennial ryegrass, and tall fescue, the mild temperatures stimulate new growth.
-All grasses benefit from a sound fall lawn care program in order to repair summer damage, head into winter healthy, and get a running start on next spring’s wakeup call.
+Warm season grasses will begin to go dormant to save energy for spring, while cool season grasses will be putting out new growth.
+As your lawn enters this transitional period, there are several things you can do to ensure it thrives.
 Not sure what this entails?
 We have the answers!
 Here's everything you need to know about lawn care in the fall season.

 Whether you have a warm season or cool season lawn, fall is prime time for fertilization.
 Cool season grasses need a fresh application of nitrogen-rich fertilizer to thicken up the foliage.
 Warm season grasses benefit from a final feeding two months prior to the first fall frost date.
 This will boost stores for winter and ensure a faster transition when the weather breaks in spring.